17-OH progesterone is a blood test that measures the amount of 17-OH progesterone. This is a hormone produced by the adrenal glands and sex glands.

-How the test is performed
+How the Test is Performed

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

 Normal and abnormal values differ for babies born with low birth weight.
 In general, normal results are as follows:

-Adults - less than 200 ng/dL
+- Adults - less than 200 ng/dL

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

-High levels of 17-OH progesterone may be due to:
+A high level of 17-OH progesterone may be due to:

-In infants with CAH, 17-OHP levels range from 2,000 - 40,000 ng/dL.
+In infants with CAH, the 17-OHP level ranges from 2,000 to 40,000 ng/dL.
 In adults, a level greater than 200ng/dL may be due to nonclassical adrenal hyperplasia.

 Fritz MA, Speroff L. Normal and abnormal sexual development.
 In: Speroff L, Fritz MA, eds.
 Clinical Gynecologic Endocrinology and Infertility.
 8th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2011:chap 9.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2011:chap 9.

 Lambert SM, Vilain EJ, Kolon TF.
 A practical approach to ambiguous genitalia in the newborn period.
 Urol Clin North Am.
 2010; 37(2):195-205.

-- Last reviewed on 5/31/2011
+- Last reviewed on 5/9/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.